mkelkarbv/ostrich/perf-test-suite/README.md

 ## Notes on Compilation

-The suite also takes is a parameter "ostrich.core.version" at compile time to determine which version of ostrich core should be tested.
+The suite also takes in a parameter "ostrich.core.version" at compile time to determine which version of ostrich core should be tested.

     mvn -q clean compile assembly:single -Dostrich.core.version=1.9.0